 - If you receive a score of 0 to 29, you are eligible to take KOREAN 211, the second-year Korean heritage course after an oral interview.
 To arrange an interview, contact email@example.com.

-- If you receive a score of 30 to 50, you must also take an interview before or after the KR200A exam to determine placement.
+- If you receive a score of 30 to 50, you must also take an oral interview to determine placement.
 Contact firstname.lastname@example.org email@example.com to request an interview

 - Note from the instructor: In order to take KOREAN 211 (Heritage 2nd-year level) 1) you must first take the placement test, AND 2) have an interview with the instructor -- you MUST bring your test results with you to the interview.